 7.3.1 If the Principal is providing the Company merchant account information to use the Principals merchant account items 220.127.116.11 – 18.104.22.168 apply

-- The Company will provide technology for and authorizes the Principal to utilize the technology to interface with the Authorize.net / SafeSave (US & Canadian) / Moneris (Canadian) / BeanStream (Canadian) / Vital / VisaNet / TSYS credit card processing network.
-In the event that Principal so elects, Principal may choose an alternative payment processor at any time during the Term.
+22.214.171.124 The Company will provide technology for and authorizes the Principal to utilize the technology to interface with SafeSave, Authorize.net, BlueFin, Vital / VisaNet / TSYS credit card processing network.
+There will be no additional charges assessed by the Company for use of this technology.

-- The Company will use its best efforts to ensure that no fraudulent or stolen credit cards are used to purchase Tickets or items through the Company’s Systems.
-The Company assumes the risk of credit card sales and related fees and penalties associated with the use of fraudulent or stolen credit cards provided that in any event, such efforts will be compliant with prevailing industry “best practices”.
+188.8.131.52 The Company will use its best efforts to ensure that no fraudulent or stolen credit cards are used to purchase Items through the Company’s Systems.
+Except in cases of negligence by the Company, the Principal assumes the risk of credit card sales and related fees and penalties associated with the use of fraudulent or stolen credit cards.

-- All chargeback disputes and any fees or refunds given due to such action will be the responsibility of the Company
+184.108.40.206 All charge back disputes and any fees or refunds given due to such action will be the responsibility of the Principal.